 2. Always Abbreviate

 As you study Korean, you’ll notice that Koreans love to abbreviate words.
 Who has time for extra syllables?!
 For example, the word for a part-time job is 아르바이트 (arbeit).
 Koreans will usually just say 알바 (alba).
 Or, look at the Korean word 맥주 (mekju) which means beer.
 Have you ever witnessed the magic behind mixing 소주 (soju) and 맥주 (mekju)?
 If so, then you drank 소맥 (somek)!
+These are just a few examples and there are many more.
 If you study these Korean words along with your regular Korean study, you’ll have an easier time talking in everyday Korean conversation.

 3. Jovial Jokes